nikodojan/WebApiTemplateEFCCF/README.md

 With just a hand full of small changes it can be refactored to custom needs and remains operational.

 It does, however, not contain generic implementations (not required right now).

+**How to use**
+Donwload and place in your local template folder.
+Select the template when creating a new project.